 I want to show you how bad this king missed it!
 He actually thought he heard the voice of the Father.
 We must be careful out there.

 “But Samuel replied: “Does the LORD delight in burnt offerings and sacrifices as much as in obeying the LORD?
 TO OBEY is better than sacrifice, and to heed is better than the fat of rams.”
-1 Samuel 15:22 NIV.
+1 Samuel 15:22.

 Now, Gilgal is a matter of the heart!

-We think we are ready for the kingdom, the promotion, the title, the ministry, the child, the degree, the business and so forth, but our hearts still are not right.
+We think we are ready at times, but our hearts still are not right.
 He needs to cut away the pride, the shame, the sin, the idolatry, the reproach and the guilt.
 Some of us need a sharper scalpel than others.
 Yes, we need to be laid upon that operating table.

-If you are at a place called Gilgal, lay open your heart on the altar and cry out for him to heal you.
+If you are at a place called Gilgal, lay open your heart on the altar and cry out for Him to heal you.
 Pray to obey him.
-Even if He said go on a fast and don’t eat 7 days.
-Just get it over with and do it.
+Even if it cost losing the praises of men.
+Even if you are thrown out of your church, family, home, and so forth.
 Take it from a person who hasn’t always obeyed immediately.
-Forget the offerings and the sacrifices and how much you gave to the church in tithes last year.
-Forget that you have a plaque with your name engraved on it for helping to build the building.
+Forget the offerings and the sacrifices and how much you gave in tithes to a building.
+Forget that you have a plaque with your name engraved on it.
 I’m telling you to forget this earthly kingdom building business and accolades of man.
 Forget about laying up treasures here.
 Forget about all the things you destroyed in the battle, all the enemies you fought and killed, whether it was drugs, lust, sex, alcohol, or pride and remember there may be something you held onto.
 Oh how I have held on to things– Abba Forgive me.

 Kill the king AGAG!
 Kill the biggest demon and the others will fall.
 That’s why Jesus- Yeshua went to cast demons out of a man and they didn’t budge, so he said, “What is your name?
 They answered Legion, for we are many.
 Get the king and the rest fall!